StackVista/stackstate-docs/use/views/k8s-traces-perspective.md

 In addition to these filters, the traces match the **Time Window** selected in the timeline control at the bottom of the StackState UI.
 Adjust the time window to show only traces from that time.

+### Filtering the duration

+As shown in the second screenshot, it is possible to select a duration interval for the span Duration by brushing the histogram.
+Zooming out can be achieved by clearing all filters, or by brushing the entire range.

 ## Span details

 In StackState, a [view](k8s-view-structure.md) shows you a sub-selection of your IT infrastructure for a particular Kubernetes resource.